 The flowers are up late winter or early spring, which will give your cottage garden beautiful color after a long winter.
 They come in a variety of colors, but most flowers are either white or yellow.

-Cottage Flowers – Dahlias
+Cottage Garden Flowers #10 – Dahlias

 Dahlias are a fantastic flower because they come in such a wide variety of colors and sizes.
 The width of the flowers can range from 2″ to 15″ wide.
 They have a growing season of 120 days long.